Where to Eat, Stay, Play, and Explore in this Mountain State Town

 Tucked away in the rural town of Unger, West Virginia, the Farnham Colossi is a delightfully quirky, and completely free, roadside stop that is absolutely worth the 25 minute drive from Berkeley Springs.
 Billed as the state’s only museum/amusement park/fantasy farm, this offbeat attraction features a collection of towering fiberglass statues scattered across the Farnham family’s property.
 These vintage giants provide a photo-worthy detour that is weird, wild, and wonderful.
 Just be sure to visit respectfully, as it’s on private land.

-There are a variety of short-term rental options available in the Berkeley Springs Area, all with different price points.
-We’ve stayed at several throughout our visits, and we’re sharing all of our recommendations here.
+There are a variety of short-term rental options available in the Berkeley Springs Area, all with different amenities and price points.
+We’ve stayed at several properties throughout our many visits, and we’re sharing all of our recommendations below.

 Affordable Accommodations: Camping in Sleepy Creek Wildlife Management Area